abhishekarya1/Hash-Define-myNotes/content/java/oop.md

 	}
 }
 ```

+We use `super` to access hidden parent variables.

 ### final Methods
 We cannot override or hide a method declared using `final` in the parent class.